phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

  ![Serial Print](/images/arduino-block/lesson-12/serial_print.png)

-8) Using a "String to Whole Number" block and "AnalogWrite" block set the value of the Red pin, pin 9 to the red variable turned into a a number.
+8) Using a "String to Whole Number" block and "AnalogWrite" block set the value of the Red pin, pin 9 to the red variable turned into a number.

  ![Set Red Pin](/images/arduino-block/lesson-12/set_red_pin.png)

-9) Connect a delay block to the end of the program.
+9) Connect a "delay" block to the end of the program.

  ![Delay](/images/arduino-block/lesson-12/delay.png)